 Student Ambassadors enjoy a great deal of variety in their work.
 Their duties include:

-- giving short presentations, or facilitating workshops, and running activities for young learners at on-campus events, and also sometimes in local schools and colleges;
+- Giving short presentations, or facilitating workshops, and running activities for young learners at on-campus events, and also sometimes in local communities, schools and colleges;

-- networking with, and hospitality of, delegates and visitors, including employers, parents and teachers;
+- Networking with, and hospitality of, delegates and visitors, including employers, parents, teachers and advisors;

-- some ambassadors may also attend Higher Education Conventions and Careers Fairs, along with the HE WP and Outreach Manager and staff from 14-19 Partnerships;
+- Some ambassadors may also attend Higher Education Conventions and Careers Fairs, along with the HE WP and Outreach Team and staff from 14-19 Partnerships;

-- some ambassadors may be asked to provide case studies, testimonies, and feedback; and
+- Some ambassadors may be asked to provide case studies, testimonies, and feedback;

-- some ambassadors may be invited to appear in a virtual open day.
+- Some ambassadors may be invited to appear in virtual presentations and activities.